 Welcome to the website for Centurion race walkers worldwide

-A website for all Centurions race walkers around the world and for anyone with the common interest of walking long distances.
+a website designed for Centurions race walkers around the world and for anyone with the common interest of walking long distances

-Plus information on all the worldwide Centurion organisations brought together in one website along with latest news and results from the many ultra race walks around the world.
+plus information on all the worldwide Centurion organisations brought together in this one website along with the latest news and results from the many ultra race walks around the world

 who we are